The Sub 3:30 Marathon: Essential Guide + Training Plan

 Since the long runs will be similar to your marathon in terms of duration, it’s a great time to dial in your race day kit and nutrition.

-I would also encourage you to plan your long runs to be similar to the race in terms of elevation.
+I would also encourage you to plan your long runs to be similar to the race in terms of elevation and terrain.
 If your marathon has rolling hills, incorporate those into your long run.

 woman runner stretching